silverfoxmediaco/pagomigo-v2/README.md

 # Pagomigo
-A digital wallet platform for the Hispanic community.
+La única billetera digital que necesitarás.
+The only digital wallet you will ever need.